dyrandz/DomainDrivenDesign/README.md

 Using .net Core 3.1

-applying CQRS and MediatR Pattern which separates the Command and Queries. (u
+Applying CQRS and MediatR Pattern which separates the Command and Queries.

 Using Dapper as the ORM